splytech-io/node-splyt-partner-sdk/README.md

 Creates an instance of `SplytPartnerSDK`, connects and signs in the partner.
 In case if connection is dropped SDK reconnects and relogins into Splyt automatically.

 ### .request(method: String, data: Object): Promise
 Sends a **request message** to the Splyt Backend and waits for the response.
-Once response is received, a returned promise is resolved or rejected depending on a response message from the server.
-Moreover, promise might be rejected if SDK fails to deliver a message to the backend.
+Once response is received a returned promise is resolved or rejected depending on a response message from the server.

+**Note:** promise might be rejected if SDK fails to deliver a message to the backend.

 ```js
 const data = {